Generic Name: diclofenac sodium

 Pennsaid should not be used by pregnant or nursing women or those intending to become pregnant.

 Patients with asthma may have aspirin-sensitive asthma.
-The use of aspirin in patients with aspirin-sensitive asthma has been associated with severe bronchospasm, which can be fatal.
-Since cross-reactivity, including bronchospasm, between aspirin and other nonsteroidal anti-inflammatory drugs has been reported in such aspirin-sensitive patients, do not administer Pennsaid to patients with this form of aspirin sensitivity and use with caution in patients with preexisting asthma.
+The use of aspirin in patients with aspirin- sensitive asthma has been associated with severe bronchospasm, which can be fatal.
+Since cross- reactivity, including bronchospasm, between aspirin and other nonsteroidal anti-inflammatory drugs has been reported in such aspirin-sensitive patients, do not administer Pennsaid to patients with this form of aspirin sensitivity and with use in patients with preexisting asthma, monitor closely for signs of worsening symptoms.

 Instruct patients to avoid exposure to natural or artificial sunlight on treated knee(s) because studies in animals indicated topical diclofenac treatment resulted in an earlier onset of ultraviolet light-induced skin tumors.
 The potential effects of Pennsaid on skin response to ultraviolet damage in humans are not known.